 2006 - State Bank of India | Commemorative Coin

-The first commemorative coin for the year 2006 was to mark 200 years of State Bank of India.
+The first commemorative coin of 2006 was released to mark 200 years of the State Bank of India.

 Release Function: